Monolithic dome: Durability

 The demolition of Reams’ Turtle also demonstrated the durability of the monolithic dome structure.
 A wrecking ball demolished a strip several feet wide around the perimeter of the structure, without a collapse.
 When a doorway on one side was pulled down, the dome finally tipped over, and collapsed.

 Climate control

 The monolithic dome, for a number of reasons, is very energy efficient.
 The spherical sections of the dome offer minimal surface area for the volume they contain, so there is less surface for heat transfer with the outside air.
-The one piece construction of the monolithic dome also eliminates many of the seams through which air can leak, though this is mitigated to some degree in residential domes by the addition of multiple doors and windows.
+The one piece construction of the monolithic dome also eliminates many of the seams through which air can leak, though this is nullified to some degree in residential domes by the addition of multiple doors and windows.
 By placing the insulating foam on the outside of the concrete shell, the concrete acts as a thermal mass inside the building, reducing interior temperature fluctuations far more than the traditional home's insulation inside of a brick or stone veneer.